-We propose a systems analytics methodology to understand the impact of the temporary bike paths on the system's dynamics and complexity and assess their impact on the system's performance.
+We propose a systems analytics methodology to understand the impact of the temporary bike paths on the system's dynamics and complexity; and assess their impact on the system's performance.
 The methodology relies on integrating systems theory with data analytics.
 Systems theory allows us to describe the system's complexity and understand its dynamics.
-Data analysis allows us to compute system's metrics (that is, indicators) and predict system's changes via statistical and machine learning models.
-The synergy of systems theory with data analysis allows an agent-based model (ABM) [9] to simulate the system's behaviour over time.
-Our methodoloav allows the stakeholders to measure the users' reaction to the system's transformations and design actions (or controls) to prevent possible systemic failures.
+Data analysis allows us to compute the system's metrics (i.e., indicators) and predict changes in the system via statistical and machine learning models.
+Our methodology allows the stakeholders to measure the users' reaction to the system's transformations and design actions (or controls) to prevent possible systemic failures.

-Figure 3 presents the proposed systems analytics methodology.
-From the left, using the group model building (GMB) methodology, we define the complex system, its boundaries, its dynamic rules, and the system's functionality metrics by deriving a causal loop diagram (CLD) cocreated with the stakeholders (Boxes 1 and 2).
-Box 3 shows an ABM [9] that simulates different scenarios for the system and estimate its KPIs.
-Based on the systemic approach (output from Boxes 1 and 2) and the assessment of the system's metrics estimated by the ABM (output from Box 3), Box 4 shows the step where stakeholders design and evaluate different scenarios regarding infrastructure changes.
-Then, in Box 5, the decision maker selects those policy interventions that best meet the stakeholders' interests, in terms of safety and efficiency of the system, and use the results of the evaluation to support the decisions regarding the policies implementation.
+Figure 2 presents the proposed systems analytics methodology.
+From the left, using the Group Model Building (GMB) methodology, we define the complex system, its boundaries, its dynamic rules and the system's functionality metrics by deriving a causal loop diagram co-created with the stakeholders (boxes 1 and 2).
+Box 3 shows an Agent-Based Model (ABM) [7] that simulates different scenarios for the system and estimates its KPIs.
+Based on the systemic approach (output from boxes 1 and 2) and the assessment of the system's metrics estimated by the ABM (output from box 3), box 4 shows the step where stakeholders design and evaluate different scenarios regarding infrastructure changes.
+Then, in box 5, the decision maker selects those policy interventions that best meet the stakeholders' interests, in terms of safety and efficiency of the system, and use the results of the evaluation to support the decisions regarding the policy's implementation.
 As time passes by, the system adapts, and the system's actors react to those interventions.
 New data is generated based on the interaction with the intervened system.
 Box 6 shows the step where new data is collected to re-estimate the KPIs through the recalibration of the statistical and machine learning models following an observation period.
 Boxes 7 through 10 show the data analysis components of our methodology, with their key inputs and outputs labelled in their incoming and outgoing arcs, respectively.
-Boxes 7 and 8 show the steps where we calculate the collision rates and the Level of Traffic Stress (LTS) classification at a granular scale (for example, street level).
-These two KPIs were proved significant to model the cyclists' behaviours and are proxies of the safety of our system.
+Boxes 7 and 8 show the steps where we calculate the collision rates and the Level of Traffic Stress (LTS) classification at a granular scale (e.g., street level).
+These two KPIs proved significant when modelling the cyclists' behaviours and are proxies of the safety of our system.
 Box 9 shows the step in the methodology where the mobility patterns are inferred from the Origin-Destination (OD) matrix.
 Box 10 shows the third KPI of the system, namely, the physical activity assessment as a primary benefit from using the bicycle.
-This KPI is assessed through the estimation of the metabolic equivalents (METs) generated while using the bicycle and through the Health Economic Assessment Tool (HEAT) from the World Health Organization (WHO) [10], which estimates the impact of the physical activity on prevented mortality through an economic value assessment.
-Finally, the collision rates, the LTS, and the mobility patterns (outputs from
+This KPI is assessed through the estimation of the metabolic equivalents (METs) generated while using the bicycle and through the Health Economic Assessment Tool (HEAT) [8] which estimates the impact of the physical activity on prevented mortality through an economic value assessment.
+Finally, the collision rates, the LTS, and the mobility patterns (outputs from boxes 7, 8, 9) feed the ABM (inputs to box 3).
+Appendix B describes the methodology for each box.